earnkeeper/docs/docs/user-guide/welcome.md

 If you are a Premium Subscriber, post your question in the `#subscribers` channel, we will get back to you ASAP.

-Subscribed and not seeing the Premium Subscriber?
-[Make sure to follow the steps here](./subscribe/join-discord).
+Subscribed and not seeing the `#subscribers` channel?
+[Follow the steps here to link your wallet to discord](./subscribe/link-discord).

 ### Developer?

 Are you a developer and want to be involved?

-Check out our [developer documentation](../developer/welcome.md), and our [whitepaper](../whitepaper/whitepaper.md) for what we are all about.
+Check out our [developer documentation](../developer/welcome.md), and our [whitepaper](https://docs.earnkeeper.io/whitepaper) for what we are all about.

 Join the `#dev-talk` channel on our [discord](https://discord.gg/RHnnWBAkes) and get in touch!